-We were serious when we stressed that our media training workshop in Armenia last August wouldn´t finish in Armenia.
+We are always serious when we stress that our media training workshop in Armenia doesn´t finish in Armenia.
 Since we left the Caucasus, we´ve been monitoring their work by helping them with pitches for international media outlets and, eventually, with their stories.
-September marks two years since the start of the brutal offensive launched..
+September marks the start of the brutal offensive launched by Azerbaijan against the..

 “Why did you all choose journalism?”
 This was the first question we asked.
 Sitting in front of us, fifteen women and two men, all young people from Armenia and Nagorno Karabakh, gathering in a hotel in Goris (southern Armenia).
 A week dedicated to an intensive reporting course was about to start.
 We gave them five..